acedmicabhishek/OSroulette/README.md

 Feeling like the classic is too predictable?
 Welcome to the next level of digital danger.

 **How it works:**
-1. You run the script: `./OSroulette/Game2.bash`
+1. Select the game from main menu.
 2. This game also spins a six-chamber revolver, but the "bullet" is far more creative.
 3. The script cleverly detects what kind of Linux distribution you're running (Debian, Ubuntu, Arch, Fedora, etc.).
 4. If you lose, it doesn't just delete your files.
 It picks a random, "spicy" command from a list tailored to your system.
 This could be anything from a fork bomb that freezes your machine, to reformatting your hard drive, to uninstalling every single package, to just shutting it down.